This is a breakdown of the SEO session Scot Ranney presented at the 2018 Miva Con in March. Included is the SEO handout (bottom).

 Miva Merchant SEO Checklist Infograph

-The list below is more than an SEO checklist, it's a reference to SEO habits that are guaranteed to help your site.
+The infographic below is more than an SEO checklist, it's a reference to SEO habits that are guaranteed to help your site.